sumn2u/learn-javascript/examples/video-popup/README.md

 The `index.html` file defines the structure of the webpage.
 It includes:

 #### **Key Elements**
-- `<div class="movie-container">` — Wraps all content like the movie thumbnail, title, description, and button.
+- `<div class="movie-card">` — Wraps all content like the movie thumbnail, title, description, and button.
 - `<img>` — Displays the movie’s thumbnail or poster image.
 - `<h1>` — The movie title.
 - `<p>` — A short movie description or tagline.
-- `<button id="openModal">` — Button to trigger the modal popup.
+- `<button id="openModalBtn">` — Button to trigger the modal popup.
 - `<div id="videoModal" class="modal">` — The modal container that holds the video player.
 - `<span class="close">&times;</span>` — The close icon (×) used to close the modal.
 - `<video>` — The HTML5 video element that plays the trailer inside the modal.